valleysprings/valleysprings.github.io/_pages/about.md

 ## Activities

 Beyond my academic studies, I have also engaged in various extracurricular activities.
 For example, I have completed a summer internship at Yuncong Technology in 2022, where I was responsible for optimizing the front-end of a speech synthesis system.
-During this process, I learned how to evaluate acoustic and general deep learning models in industry, how to conduct A/B test, and how to iterate SOTA model to better fit in industry.

 I have also organized courses-sharing seminars in my junior year where many students' studying processes were hindered from COVID-19.
 With series of collaborations, this project have helped to improve the efficiency of our course learning and fostered a collaborative learning environment.